Jeong-Kyu/Jeong-Kyu/README.md

 ## 📖 Repository

 A : Study / B : Project / C : Competition / Z : Just Fun
-(It's convenient if you sort by name.)
+(It's convenient if you sort by Name.)